 The programme is structured in three parts.
+A programme plan is set out in the schematic below (Figure 1).
 The taught component is delivered in two parts, during the Autumn and Spring Terms.
-The modules that you will attend in the Autumn Term will equip you with core knowledge of the fundamentals of transport, its analysis and design.
+The modules you will attend in the Autumn Term will equip you with core knowledge of transport fundamentals, its analysis and design, and topics of importance in data science (specifically statistical modelling and machine learning).
 In contrast, in the Spring Term, the programme content will focus on specific modes (such as mass transit, rail and air transportation), applications (freight transport) and technologies (such as intelligent mobility and autonomous transport systems).
 This part of the programme will show you how to apply your core knowledge and analytical skills to address challenges and problems across the transport landscape.
 The final part of the programme is delivered during the summer period (May to end of August).
-It involves a Group Design Project and a Research Project culminating in a written Dissertation - on both activities you will have an opportunity to select the particular topic that you will be focusing on amongst a range of option, and will therefore have an opportunity to topics of particular interest to you.
+It involves a Group Design Project and a Research Project culminating in a written Dissertation - on both activities you will have an opportunity to select the particular topic that you will be focusing on amongst a range of option and will therefore have an opportunity to topics of particular interest to you.